 Anyone who can afford one.
 A stunning design that does it all.

 “Bean to Cup” has a very specific meaning.
-These machines feature one-touch operation for a number of pre-programmed drinks, meaning that you don’t have to move your cup.
+These machines feature one-touch operation for many pre-programmed drinks, meaning you don’t have to move your cup.
 You load the bean hopper, select your drink, push the button, and the machine does the rest!

 On some machines, when you order a milk-based drink, you’ve got to move your cup from the coffee side to the milk side.
-One-touch machines don’t require even that, and all five of the machines listed here offer that functionality.
+One-touch machines don’t require that; all five machines listed here offer that functionality.

-The competition was fierce, given the capabilities of the machines on this list, but we found one that edged out the rest and picked it as the winner but make no mistake: all five of the machines on this list are close to perfect and even better, they all have one or more features that make them stand out, even in a crowded market.
-We’ll dive into the particulars about each machine in the following sections.
+Given the capabilities of the machines on this list, the competition was fierce, but we found one that edged out the rest and picked it as the winner.
+Make no mistake: all five of the machines on this list are close to perfect, and even better, they all have one or more features that make them stand out, even in a crowded market.
+We’ll dive into the particulars of each machine in the following sections.

-If you’ve been struggling to find the “right” machine for your household, then this list will cut through the clutter and help make the decision easy.
-If that sounds good to you, then let’s get right to it!
+If you’ve been struggling to find the “right” machine for your household, this list will cut through the clutter and help make the decision easy.
+Let’s get right to it if that sounds good to you!

 Our Pick: DeLonghi Gran Dama ESAM 6700

-While the tank capacity makes us smile, it’s the grinder that really gets it done for us.
-The Gran Dama has a ceramic grinder with a whopping thirteen grind settings, which is far above the industry average of six.
+While the tank capacity makes us smile, it’s the grinder that really gets the job done.
+The Gran Dama has a ceramic grinder with a whopping thirteen grind settings, far above the industry average of six.

-Our only quibble on this front is that the bean hopper is a bit undersized, with only a seven-ounce capacity.
+Our only quibble is that the bean hopper is a bit undersized, with a seven-ounce capacity.

-The reason that’s somewhat problematic is that when there’s a size mismatch between the tank size and the hopper capacity, it means you’ll find yourself having to stop what you’re doing to refill one, or the other, or both, a bit more frequently than you’d like.
+This is somewhat problematic because a size mismatch between the tank size and the hopper capacity means you’ll find yourself having to stop what you’re doing to refill one, the other, or both a bit more frequently than you’d like.

 In this case, though, we regard it as an acceptable tradeoff, given everything else this model gets right.
-In fact, the small bean hopper is about the only weakness this model has!
+The small bean hopper is the only weakness of this model!

-The double boiler is nice, and especially given the size of the water tank, which makes it ideal for power drinkers and larger households with multiple coffee drinkers, because it speeds up the drink-making process, but the real point of interest lies in the Gran Dama’s control system.
+The double boiler is nice, especially given the size of the water tank.
+It speeds up the drink-making process, making it ideal for power drinkers and larger households with multiple coffee drinkers.
+Still, the real point of interest lies in the Gran Dama’s control system.

 On this model, you can make the following drinks with the touch of a single button:

-Whichever name you use when referencing this particular model, we regard this as the best fully automatic coffee machine for home use on the market today.
-Even if this portion of the review doesn’t completely convince you, we think you’ll agree that it’s one of the best machines available at any price.
+Whichever name you use when referencing this particular model, we regard this as the best fully automatic coffee machine for home use today.
+Even if this portion of the review doesn’t completely convince you, you’ll agree it’s one of the best machines available at any price.

-You can tell just by looking at the Gran Dama that it’s a machine of the highest quality.
-While the model does make use of some ABS plastic, it’s mostly thin stainless steel, which is much sturdier and makes for a longer lasting machine.
+You can tell by looking at the Gran Dama that it’s a machine of the highest quality.
+While the model does use some ABS plastic, it’s mostly thin stainless steel, which is much sturdier and makes for a longer-lasting machine.

-Granted, the stainless steel is somewhat thinner than you find in the top end prosumer espresso machines, but it’s still a big step up from plastic.
+Granted, the stainless steel is somewhat thinner than that found in the top-end prosumer espresso machines, but it’s still a big step up from plastic.

-From a functionality standpoint, the first thing to talk about is the size of the water reservoir.
-As power drinkers, we tend to be biased in favor of machines with generously sized water tanks, and the Gran Dama delivers, offering a sixty-ounce capacity.
+From a functionality standpoint, the first thing to discuss is the size of the water reservoir.
+As power drinkers, we tend to favor machines with generously sized water tanks, and the Gran Dama delivers with a sixty-ounce capacity.

 That covers the most common specialty drinks, and of course, armed with a world-class shot of espresso and something to froth milk with, you can make just about anything else you can imagine.